 International royalties collection

-Ifpi Sweden provides a service for collecting your royalties in about 50 countries — tell us if you would like to join!
+Ifpi Sweden provides a service for collecting your royalties around the world — tell us if you would like to join!

 Ifpi Sweden has a long history of partnership and information exchange with leading collecting societies around the world.

 If you own a commercially released sound recording, Ifpi Sweden can assist you in collecting your neighbouring rights royalties at international collecting societies.
 For Ifpi Sweden to be able to collect your international royalties, you first need to give us the mandate to represent you worldwide.

 To sign up for international royalties collection, please contact this email address: firstname.lastname@example.org (Rest Of the World).

 New routines as of January 2021 for collecting international royalties